-The Native Oak encourages the study of military history from a social perspective and promotes its value to the national good by connecting individuals with historical experiences.
+The Native Oak encourages the study of military history from a social perspective and promotes its value to the national good.

 At The Native Oak, our members believe that history must be a holistic field with a social context which actively demonstrates its value through acts of public service.